kstickmueller/CIS731-finalproject/README.md

 The dataset utilized in the project is the "Online Retail" dataset from UC Irvine Machine Learning Repository, https://archive.ics.uci.edu/dataset/352/online+retail.
 The dataset was acquired from the Databricks Solution Accelerator, found here: https://www.databricks.com/solutions/accelerators/customer-lifetime-value.

+Many of the cleaning steps follow the Databricks Solution Accelerator.
 Cleaning required of the dataset includes:
 - Changing InvoiceDate from a string data type to a Date data type
 - Create Sales column: Quantity * UnitPrice
 - Some cleaning required, including removal of null CustomerID, customers with extremely large daily purchases (+70,000 in 1 day)